How to remember what you study?

 1

-Reviewing material too frequently.
-If you review something you already know well, you're wasting time.
-The review doesn't strengthen the memory further.
-The optimal time to review is right at the edge of forgetting, when recall feels effortful but still possible.
+Reviewing things too often.
+If you already know it, reviewing it doesn't make the memory stronger.
+The sweet spot is the edge of forgetting, where recall feels like effort but it's still there.
 Easy reviews are wasted reviews.

 2